 What are they pumping through the vents in Target stores?
-Seriously, I would like to know because whatever it is causes people, especially grown women to completely loose their minds.
-I’ve seen mothers abandon their children to try on an $11 sundress.
-I’ve seen others with dazed looks in pajamas pants and flip flops just wondering the isles…seen, been, whatever.
+Whatever it is causes grown women to completely loose their minds.
+I’ve seen mothers abandon children to try on an $11 sundress.
+I’ve seen others with dazed looks in pajamas pants and flip flops just wonder the isles…seen, been, whatever.
 I visited that black hole of a store with my children.
-I picked them up from a class they had at 12:30, made it to the closest Target store about ten minutes later and then walked out at THREE O’CLOCK!!!
-I meeeeean, how does that happen?
-Why does time stop and all rational thinking go out the window upon entrance into a Target store?
-I caught myself putting tiny fake cactus plants in my cart the other day.
-I came to my senses in time to put them back, which is rare, but the fact that in that moment, it made absolute sense to me to spend my hard earned money on not just one but three of them, (so that I could group them of course), is problematic.
-Where was I going to put them?
-No clue, but I needed them!
+We arrived around 12:40 in the afternoon and walked out at THREE O’CLOCK!!!
+I meeeeean, please tell me why time stops and all rational thinking goes out the window upon entrance into a Target store?
+I caught myself putting tiny fake cactus plants in my cart.
+I came to my senses and put them back, which is rare.
+The fact that in that moment, it made absolute sense to me to spend my hard earned money on not just one but three of them, (for grouping them of course), is problematic.
+I had no clue where to put them, but I needed them!
 I realize now that…my name is Marquita and I’m a Target-holic!
-Yes, it’s a thing, and here are seven ways to know if you too, might have a “Target problem”
+Yes, it’s a thing, and here are seven ways to know if you too, might have a “Target problem”.

 This child started walking around picking out things for her FUTURE HOUSE!!!
 I can’t get her to think far enough ahead to remember a water bottle for track practice but Target has her picking out shower curtains for her first apartment!
 This only happens IN Target.
 She walks around talking about her color palette, which right now consists of all white walls, neutrals, with pops of pale yellows and blues.
 Sounds lovely, can’t wait to visit.

 3. You NEED things at sight of those “sale” stickers –